A very warm welcome from the Year 3/4 team

 Creative curriculum- Science/History/Geography/Art or D&T, and Music, PSHE and Computing will be also taught each week.

-New for September 2020, all classes will have the opportunity to take part in Forest School, Food Technlogy, Spanish, Art and STEM (Science, Technology, Engineering and Maths) for one afternoon a week.
+All classes will have the opportunity to take part in Forest School, Food Technlogy, Spanish, Art and STEM (Science, Technology, Engineering and Maths) for one afternoon a week.
 These afternoon sessions will rotate each short term so that all classes have the opportunity to take part in all learning activites over the year.
 They will be led by trained staff during teachers’ planning, preparation and assessment (PPA) time.